DriveVA: Video Action Models are Zero-Shot Drivers: Introduction

 In this paper, we propose a video-action model, called \ourmethod, which integrates large-scale video priors with end-to-end planning and dense supervision from world modeling.
-We find that video-level supervision is the main driver of planning gains, rather than a merely auxiliary loss appended to a cascaded pipeline as in most existing methods~\cite{xia2025drivelaw,zheng2025world4drive,zeng2025futuresightdrive,li2025drivevlaw0}.
+We find that video-level supervision is the main driver of planning gains, rather than a merely auxiliary loss appended to a pipeline as in most existing methods~\cite{xia2025drivelaw,zheng2025world4drive,zeng2025futuresightdrive,li2025drivevlaw0}.
 Concretely, enabling video supervision boosts NAVSIMv1 PDMS from 71.4 to 90.9 (+19.5) over action-only optimization (Table~\ref{tab:ablation}).
-The key is that video supervision provides dense temporal grounding of scene dynamics, and planning benefits only when the predicted actions are forced to stay consistent with the imagined future~\citep{ye2026world,shen2025videovla}.
+The key is that video supervision provides dense temporal grounding of scene dynamics, and planning benefits only when the predicted actions are forced to stay consistent with the imagined future.
 As shown in Fig.~\ref{fig:first}, this motivates our unified formulation: instead of modeling future visual imagination and trajectory generation in separate stages, \ourmethod places future video latents and action tokens in a shared latent generative process and jointly decodes them with a single DiT~\citep{peebles2023DIT} in a shared latent space, so trajectories are generated as action grounding of the same rollout rather than being optimized in a separate stage.
-This unified formulation yields tighter video--trajectory alignment and more coherent long-horizon rollouts.
-Despite being generative, we observe that as few as two sampling steps already reach near-optimal closed-loop performance, enabling efficient recurrent decision making.
-We further introduce a video continuation module to maintain long-duration consistency by progressively rolling out future video clips.
-Extensive experiments demonstrate that \ourmethod achieves state-of-the-art closed-loop performance on NAVSIM, and also transfers strongly to unseen datasets across real driving scenes (e.g., nuScenes) and simulated scenes (e.g., Bench2Drive) in a zero-shot setting without target-domain fine-tuning, proving \ourmethod's excellent generalizability.
+This unified formulation yields tighter video--trajectory alignment.
+Despite being generative, we observe that as few as two sampling steps already reach near-optimal planning performance, enabling efficient recurrent decision making.
+We further introduce a video continuation module to maintain long-duration consistency by progressively rolling out future video clips~\cite{liu2026arflow,liu20264dstr}.
+Extensive experiments demonstrate that \ourmethod achieves state-of-the-art PDM-based planning performance on NAVSIM, and also transfers strongly to unseen datasets across real driving scenes (e.g., nuScenes) and simulated scenes (e.g., Bench2Drive) in a zero-shot setting without target-domain fine-tuning, supporting the generalization capability of \ourmethod.

 Overall, our core contributions are as follows: \begin{itemize} \item We propose \ourmethod, a unified video-action world model for autonomous driving that jointly models future visual imagination and trajectory prediction within a shared latent generative process, alleviating the mismatch caused by cascaded or loosely coupled planning pipelines.